k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/01_fabric_jobs_overview.md

 - Parser executions, that get data from tables and unstructured files which can be pushed to a table in Cassandra and then used to build an LUT Schema.

-- Broadway flows, that can be scheduled for execution and are therefore defined as Jobs.
+- Broadway flows, that can be scheduled and benefit from Jobs execution parameters.

  # **What is a Fabric Job ?**
 A Fabric Job process can be exposed across Fabric nodes and be run to execute scripts, flows or functions according to a specific schedule or once only.